Qiskit/rustworkx/README.rst

   pip install $PATH_TO_REPO_ROOT

 which will install it the same way.
-Then retworkx in your local python environment.
+Then retworkx is installed inyour local python environment.
 There are 2 things to note when doing this though, first if you try to run python from the repo root using this method it will not work as you expect.
 There is a name conflict in the repo root because of the local python package shim used in building the package.
 Simply run your python scripts or programs using retworkx outside of the repo root.
 The second issue is that any local changes you make to the rust code will not be reflected live in the